godwars2/godwars2.github.io/powers/greater_fox_spirit.md

 use your Protection against mental bursts.

 Note that you may still call the aid of a Lesser Totem Spirit as usual.

+### Tips

+- Greater Fox Spirit with Foxkin Family and Assassin Training allows Werewolves to achieve 60+ ranks in Invisibility.